Gen Z is less happy than the rest of us. Here is what would make a difference - KESQ

 “What we’re trying to do is put together a complete picture of what does Gen Z’s life look like?
 What’s important to them?
 How do they project their futures?” he said.

-Of the people surveyed, about 75% reported being at lease somewhat happy, the data showed.
+Of the people surveyed, about 75% reported being at least somewhat happy, the data showed.
 The number went down significantly as the kids and teens reached adulthood, however.

 Gen Z people who are 18- to 26-years-old are less likely to rate their lives positively than older generations when they were in that age range, Hrynowski said, noting this analysis didn’t do a direct comparison but used previous surveys to assess happiness levels of Gen Z and its predecessors.